tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ### Deploying a container to Google Cloud Run

 [Google Cloud Run](https://cloud.google.com/run) is a managed compute platform that enables you to run stateless containers that are invocable via HTTP requests (in our case, these will translate to websocket requests).
 This is a great option for deploying our server, as it is a fully managed service, meaning we don't have to worry about the underlying infrastructure.
-It also scales automatically, so you don't have to worry about your server crashing if you get a sudden influx of players.

 To deploy our server, simply visit the [Google Cloud Run page](https://console.cloud.google.com/run), and click the "Create Service" button.